microsoft/ALAppExtensions/README.md

 ## Types of engagements
 There are a couple of ways to engage with us here:

 * You can grab the code and contribute to the published modules and apps.
-For more information, see the _Contributing_ section below.
+For more information, see the [_Contributing_](./CONTRIBUTING.md) guidelines.
 * If you’re building your own app and need something specific from us, like an event, you can help improve the general extensibility of the business logic.
-For more information, see the _Extensibility requests_ section below.
+For more information, see the [_Extensibility requests_](#extensibility-requests) section below.

-### Contributing
-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-For more contributing information, please visit [System Application Overview](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-system-application-overview).

 ### Extensibility requests
 The following are the types of requests you can submit to unblock your app: